jayvinso/DeepSAS_Revised/README.md

 1. Phenotype-aware senescence prediction

-The pipeline now incorporates the Condition metadata field from 'adata.obs' to stratify SnC prediction by phenotype (e.g., treatment, disease state).
+The pipeline now incorporates the _Condition_ metadata field from _adata.obs_ to stratify SnC prediction by phenotype (e.g., treatment, disease state).

 During graph construction, each cell node is annotated with its phenotype.